shadowspawn/node-schedule-tab/README.md

 When does a stream become active? `index.tab` because a version has to be released.

-When does a stream become lts? `index.tab` because a version has to be released (has codename backed in).
+When does a stream become lts? `index.tab` because a version has to be released (has codename baked in).

 When does a stream enter maintenance? `schedule.tab` because does not need a release, date passes.